The McKay Digital Archives provides access to several collections in digital formats. More are added periodically so check back often.

 This journal published by the Florida School of Religion at Florida Southern College, from 1940-1943, was edited by Shirley Jackson Case.

-This collection of postcards chronicles Florida Southern College's early years as Southern College in Sutherland (now Palm Harbor), through its 1922 move to Lakeland, and subsequent development.
+This collection chronicles Florida Southern College's early years as Southern College in Sutherland (now Palm Harbor), Clearwater, its 1922 move to Lakeland, and into the 1970’s.
+Images include pictures of buildings, grounds, and students, all depicted in postcards.

 Florida Southern College Master's Theses Collection, 1938-1949